iamsaisamhithreddy/tradingbot/README.md

 Click on CREATE  .

-3. Set up database connection (`db.php`)
+Step - 3.
+Set up database connection (`db.php`)
    	- add server deatils and bot token and admin chat id

-4. Run `setup.php` to Setup tables and admin login.
+Step - 4.
+Run `setup.php` to Setup tables and admin login.
    	- this will create all required tables which are required for functioning.

-5. Go Back to TRADINGVIEW alerts and in notifications setup using next step.
+Step - 5.
+Go Back to TRADINGVIEW alerts and in notifications setup using next step.

-6. use TRADINGVIEW webhookURL and set "yourwebsite.site/receiver.php"
+Step - 6. use TRADINGVIEW webhookURL and set "yourwebsite.site/receiver.php"

 setup webhook : ![Webhook Setup](images/webhook.png)

-5. Alerts are sent via `tg.php` or `webhook.php`
+Step - 5.
+Alerts are sent via `tg.php` or `webhook.php`

-6. Admin dashboard available via `admin_dashboard.php`
+Step - 6.
+Admin dashboard available via `admin_dashboard.php`

 ## Screenshots
 IMAGE-1 ![WORKING IMAGE1](images/1.png)